-Your Company has formed a Whistle-Blower Policy for establishing a vigil mechanism fordirectors and employees to report genuine concerns regarding unethical behavior andmismanagement if any.
+Your Company has formed a Whistle Blower Policy for establishing a vigil mechanism fordirectors and employees to report genuine concerns regarding unethical behavior andmismanagement if any.
 The said mechanism also provides for strict confidentialityadequate safeguards against victimization of persons who use such mechanism and makesprovision for direct access to the chairperson of the Audit Committee in appropriatecases.
 No personnel have been denied access to the Audit Committee pertaining to theWhistle Blower Policy.

-The said Whistle Blower Policy has been disseminated at investors section on theCompany's website http://www.jmcprojects.com/ cms/data_content/statutory_documents/whistleblower_ policy_20151014055834.pdf.
+The said Whistle Blower Policy has been disseminated on the Company's website athttp://www.jmcprojects.com/ cms/data_content/statutory_documents/whistleblower_policy_20151014055834.pdf

 The Board of Directors has framed a policy which lays down a framework in relation toremuneration of Directors KMP and other employees of the Company.
 The details of thispolicy are explained in the Corporate Governance Report.
 The said policy is available onthe Company's website at http://www.jmcprojects.com/cms/data_content/statutory_documents/remuneration-policy.pdf

 PARTICULARS OF EMPLOYEES

-The statement of Disclosure of Remuneration under Section 197(12) of the Act read withthe Rule 5(1) of Companies (Appointment and Remuneration of Managerial Personnel) Rules2014 ("Rules") is appended as Annexure 3 to this Report.
+The statement of disclosure of Remuneration under Section 197(12) of the Act read withthe Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel)Rules 2014 ("Rules") is appended as Annexure 3 to this Report.

-The information as per the provisions of Section 197(12) of the Act read with Rule 5(2)and 5(3) of the Rules forms part of this Report.However as per first proviso to Section136(1) of the Act and second proviso of Rule 5(2) of the Rules the Report and FinancialStatements are being sent to the Members of the Company excluding the statement ofparticulars of employees under Rule 5(2) and 5(3) of the Rules.
-Any Member interested in obtaining a copy of thesaid statement may write to the Company Secretary at theRegistered Office of the Company.
+The information as per the provisions of Section 197(12) of the Act read with Rule 5(2)and 5(3) of the Rules is provided in a separate annexure forming part of this Report.However the Annual Report is being sent to the Members of the Company excluding the saidannexure.
+In terms of Section 136 of the Act the said annexure is open for inspection atthe Registered Office of your Company.
+Any Member interested in obtaining a copy of thesaid statement may write to the Company Secretary of the Company.

 CORPORATE SOCIAL RESPONSIBILITY (CSR)

-In accordance with the requirements of Section 135 of the Act your Company hasconstituted a CSR Committee which comprises Mr. D. R. Mehta Chairman of the Company asits Chairman Mr. S. K.Tripathi and Mr. Kamal Jain as its members.
-The Company hasalso framed a CSR Policy incompliance with the provisions of the Act and content of thesame is placed on theCompany's website at http://www. jmcprojects.com/cms/data_content/statutory_documents/csr_policy_ 20151014060800.pdf.
-The thrust areas for CSRinclude care and empowerment of underprivileged and differently abled persons andeducation.
-The CSR Policy provides about areas of activities thrust area types ofprojects programs modes of undertaking projects / programs process approval resourcesetc.
+In accordance with the requirements of Section 135 of the Act your Company hasconstituted a CSR Committee which comprises of Mr. D. R. Mehta Chairman Mr. S. K.Tripathi and Mr. Kamal Jain as its members.
+The Company has framed a CSR Policy incompliance with the provisions of the Act and content of the same is placed on theCompany's website at http://www. jmcprojects.com/cms/data_content/statutory_documents/csr_policy_20151014060800.pdf Annual Report on CSR activities as required under the Companies(Corporate Social Responsibility Policy) Rules 2014 has been annexed to this Report asAnnexure 4 which forms an integral part of this report.

 EXTRACT OF ANNUAL RETURN

-Pursuant to Section 92(3) and Section 134(3)(a) of the Act read with Rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of theAnnual Return of the Company in Form MGT-9 is annexed as an Annexure 5 and forms an integral part of thisreport.
+Pursuant to Section 92(3) and Section 134(3)(a) of the Act read with Rule 12(1) of theCompanies (Management and Administration) Rules 2014 an extract of the Annual Return ofthe Company in Form MGT-9 is annexed as Annexure 5 and forms an integral part of thisreport.

-CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN EXCHANGE EARNINGS & OUTGO
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION & FOREIGN EXCHANGE EARNINGS AND OUTGO

-The information required under Section 134(3)(m) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 for the financial year ended March 31 2017 with respectto the Conservation of Energy Technology Absorption and Foreign Exchange Earnings andOutgo are as under.
+The information required under Section 134(3)(m) of the Act read with Rule 8 of theCompanies (Accounts) Rules 2014 for the financial year ended March 31 2018 with respectto the Conservation of Energy Technology Absorption and Foreign Exchange Earnings andOutgo are as under.

 Conservation of Energy and Technology Absorption

 Foreign Exchange Earnings & Outgo

-| || ||( ` in crores) |
+| || ||(Rs. in Crores) |

 |Foreign Exchange earned ||99.39 ||42.80 |

 |Foreign Exchange used / outgo ||66.58 ||10.58 |

-During the year under review your Company has not accepted any deposits under ChapterV of the Act and Companies (Acceptance of Deposits) Rules 2014 from public / members.
+During the year under review your Company has not accepted any public deposits underChapter V of the Act.

-Further details in respect to internal control are given in Management Discussion andAnalysis Report ('MDA').
+Further details in respect to internal financial control are given in ManagementDiscussion and Analysis Report.